 This course is offered completely online.
-Each week begins on Monday and ends on Friday.
-There is one LIVE session on Thursday, December 4th for the presentation of the projects using Blackboard Collaborate.
+Each week begins on Tuesday and ends on Monday.
+Homework assignments must be submitted by Monday of the week.
+Tuesday, a new module will be available that will have the answers for the homework of the previous week.
+There is one LIVE session on Friday, May 5th for the presentation of the projects using Blackboard Collaborate.
 You must be at a computer with a microphone in order to present your prototype during the LIVE session.